danielrosehill/My-Github-Repo-Index/README.md

 - [Awesome Kubernetes Tools For Linux Desktop Users](https://github.com/danielrosehill/awesome-kubernetes-for-linux-desktop) GUIs and other tools that make managing Kubernetes clusters easier for Linux desktop users (I use Ubuntu but will add resources for other distros).
 - [Awesome Linux IDEs](https://github.com/danielrosehill/awesome-linux-ides) Amazing IDEs that work on Linux distros.
+- [Fedora Package Installations](https://github.com/danielrosehill/Fedora-Package-Installations) Some random Fedora packages I like to add to my computers

 ## Open-sourced Info